ssvassiliev/fibertrace/README.md

 **Description:** Grid density (1/Angstrom)</br>
 **Default value:**  1.0

-* CUTOFF
+* CUTOFF</br>
-**Description:** Only grid cells with water occupancy higher than CUTOFF will be used for calculation of tensor field.
-**Default value:** 0.001
+**Description:** Only grid cells with water occupancy higher than CUTOFF will be used for calculation of tensor field.</br> **Default value:** 0.001

-* FSTEP
+* FSTEP</br>
 **Description:** If the time interval between trajectory frames is small it is possible to increase it for computation of water displacements.
 For example, if FSTEP is 1 displacement is calculated from frames 1-0, 2-1, 3-2 ...
-If FSTEP is 2, it is calculated from frames 2-0, 3-1, 4-2 ...
+If FSTEP is 2, it is calculated from frames 2-0, 3-1, 4-2 ...</br>
 **Default value:**  1

 Configuration file <b>streamline.conf</b></br>